 This article was written by Emma Olsen, LMSW - Treating Counselor (log into LinkedIn to see her profile).

-As we re-enter schools for the 2021-2022 school year, we have students’ mental health and well-being on our minds.
+As we start the new school year, we have students’ mental health and well-being on our minds.
 There is not one root cause for anxiety in all children, just as there is not one path to build resilience and empowerment.
 Back-to-school anxiety stems from many sources: separation anxiety in children who have spent more time with their families and caregivers in the past year, social anxiety, performance anxiety, and specific phobias.
 The most important thing we can do is keep non-judgmental lines of communication with students and create a safe space for them to explore and express their feelings.

 Common signs and symptoms of anxiety in students could include: